Summit Elevation (m): 3618

 I picked Kev up at 0745 and we headed for Settlers Road in Kootenay National Park.
 The gravel mining road was in superb condition and I flew down it pretty quick in my xTerra.
 There were a few tight stretches where I’m glad we didn’t meet mining trucks but in the end we only ran past two of them in 38km so there aren’t that many on the road – they do drive very fast though.
 As we turned onto the much rougher and narrower Aurora Creek road for the last 4 km we started to realize how beautiful this area really is.
 We stopped the truck to take photos of Aye and Eon – both of them rising spectacularly above the valley beneath.
 With their fall coats and the brilliant blue sky they looked very inviting but also remote and a little intimidating.

-We parked at the trailhead (any vehicle should be able to make the drive but no guarantees about crossing the manky bridges…) and wrapped the truck tightly with available chicken wire.
+We parked at the trailhead (any vehicle should be able to make the drive but no guarantees about crossing the manky bridges.) and wrapped the truck with available chicken wire.
 We used a lot of the material that was laying around because we were the only ones there.
-We loaded up our packs and headed up the trail – a hot sun beating overhead in a clear fall sky.
+We loaded up our packs and headed up the trail – a hot sun beating down from above in a clear fall sky.

 Almost immediately we ran into a registration box for people going in to do Assiniboine.
 We noticed that a party had completed the climb a week previous – there goes the theory that nobody climbed it in three weeks anyway.
 This was a good sign.
 The trail to Assiniboine Lake is excellent.
 It climbs steeply at first and then more gradually, crossing a few streams (one log bridge with cable) before splitting at the Lunette Lake turnoff.
 I looked up that trail as we passed it, thinking that possibly we’d be coming out on it the very next day with a successful climb!
 It seemed impossibly far off at this point though!
-When we got our first glimpse of the SW face of the big ‘A’ I almost gave up – it looked ridiculously huge and steep from this angle!
+When we got our first glimpse of the SW face I almost gave up and turned back to the parking lot – it looked ridiculously huge and steep from this angle!
 It looked awesome too though.

 Only twenty minutes later and we were snapping photos from our impromptu summit and soon we were headed back down – we needed food and sleep!